Fear, boredom, adventure fill each day on quarantined ship

 “All I can do is to wait and tweet,” he said.

-More affordable rooms on the ship are not much wider than a double bed and don’t have much seating space aside from a desk chair, according to pictures posted in the ship’s website.
+More affordable rooms are not much wider than a double bed and don’t have much seating space aside from a desk chair, according to pictures posted on the ship’s website.
 The cheapest ones don’t even have windows.
-Many balcony rooms are around 222 square feet or less, according to the website.
+Many balcony rooms are around 222 square feet or less, the website said.
 A lot of the interior rooms, which feature large mirrors in place of a window, are only 158 to 162 square feet.

-Guests must often change their own sheets, clean their bathrooms and do their own laundry because contact with the crew has been limited since the first 10 cases were confirmed on board.
+Guests must often change their own sheets, clean their bathrooms and do their own laundry because contact with the crew has been limited.

 The days often revolve around food service.
 Knocking on four doors at once, an elaborate delivery choreography takes place: one masked and gloved crew member hands out the plates, another the silverware, while another checks off names and room numbers.

 The boat has added more movies and TV channels to try to help with the boredom.
-People without balconies are allowed to walk on the deck for about an hour each day, as long as they keep 2 meters (yards) apart.
+People without balconies are allowed to walk on the deck for about an hour each day, as long as they keep 6 feet (2 meters) apart.
 Passengers chat and wave to each other from their balconies.

-Passenger Matthew Smith has been compiling regular food reviews on Twitter, and often details his attempts to get extra coffee.
-He tweeted that he feels, while sitting in his room between meals, just like his cat “waiting for her daily serving of canned food.
+Passenger Matthew Smith has been compiling regular food reviews on Twitter.
+In one, he noted that he feels, while sitting in his room between meals, just like his cat “waiting for her daily serving of canned food.
 Is it time?
 Is it time?”

 For the Japanese man on the ship, the food is one of the biggest reasons he wants to leave.
 “I miss Japanese food.”